Olex2/Olex2Manual/GettingAroundOlex2/07_keyboard_shortcuts.md

 TAB         Expands the command (when typing in OLEX's console).

-MODE OFF    Not a shortcut, but a quick way to exit a current mode in command-line.
-Same as ESC.

 UP KEY      Key brings the previously issued commands from the console.
 ------------------------------------------------------------------------